top of page

 Food & Beverage 3

-There is a main concession area underneath the grandstand with two serving windows.One serves alcohol including Miller selections and local and iconic Grain Belt beer for $3 a can.The food served at the stadium is basic, but common ballpark staples of hot dogs ($2.50), hamburgers and cheeseburgers ($4), popcorn ($1), peanuts ($1.50), and candy ($.25-$1).Ice cream sandwiches and bars sell for $1.50 each.
+There is a main concession area underneath the grandstand with two serving windows.
+One serves alcohol including Miller selections and local and iconic Grain Belt beer for $3-$4 a can.
+The food served at the stadium is basic, but common ballpark staples of hot dogs, hamburgers and cheeseburgers, popcorn, peanuts, and candy.
+Ice cream sandwiches and bars sell.

 Atmosphere 4

 Athletic Park is an example of mid-20th-century ballpark construction and has been maintained quite well throughout its existence.
 The old wooden seats are not as comfortable as modern theater-style seating, but many in attendance bring a seat cushion or chair back.
-The covered grandstand protects patrons from the sun or pesky mosquitoes flying around down the right field line of the stadium.
+The covered grandstand protects patrons from the sun or pesky mosquitoes flying around down the right-field line of the stadium.

 The ballpark offers a lot of history.
 There are old newspaper articles and photos illustrating the team’s history, a plaque commemorating the first game played at the stadium, and a chart highlighting the level of significant flooding that has occurred throughout the facility’s history.

-On the lighter side, a very popular area for the children is the garden that includes a bronze statue, flowers in Cubs helmets, and wood cut-outs of Cubs that were created and painted by local area high school students.
+On the lighter side, a very popular area for the children is the garden which includes a bronze statue, flowers in Cubs helmets, and wood cut-outs of Cubs that were created and painted by local area high school students.
 There are also old seats and a play area for the young ones in attendance.

-The atmosphere is more in line with lower level Single-A or collegiate wood bat league baseball.
-The game feels like a big event and the only thing missing is billboard ads on the outfield fence and an over the time PA announcer, however, they are not missed at the game.
+The atmosphere is more in line with lower-level Single-A or collegiate wood bat league baseball.
+The game feels like a big event and the only thing missing is billboard ads on the outfield fence and an over-the-time PA announcer, however, they are not missed at the game.

 Neighborhood 3

 Chaska is a town of 24,000 and is roughly 30 minutes southwest of Minneapolis between state highways 212 and 169.
-You are close enough to enjoy the big city of the Twin Cities, but small town Chaska may be worth spending a few hours in before or after the game.
+You are close enough to enjoy the big city of the Twin Cities, but small-town Chaska may be worth spending a few hours in before or after the game.

 Chaska is home to one of the Crooked Pint locations offering 32 taps of beer, pot pies, burgers, sandwiches, and curling.
-Cuzzy’s Brickhouse is a local establishment serving wood fire pizza, Tex-Mex fare, pork chops, and barbecue ribs.
+Cuzzy’s Brickhouse is a local establishment serving wood-fire pizza, Tex-Mex fare, pork chops, and barbecue ribs.
 Detello’s Pizza and Pasta is another favorite featuring thin crust or deep dish pizza.

 Fans 4

-The Cubs faithful rank up with the best of town ballpark fans in the state.They have been spoiled with a fantastic baseball palace that has stood the test of time and are treated to great Cubs teams that usually sport winning records each summer.The center of the community is also a great way for local business to come out and share ideas and support.
+The Cubs faithful rank up with the best-of-town ballpark fans in the state.
+They have been spoiled with a fantastic baseball palace that has stood the test of time and are treated to great Cubs teams that usually sport winning records each summer.
+The center of the community is also a great way for local businesses to come out and share ideas and support.

 Access 4

-Chaska is a small ballpark and so is the town.There are signs posted enroute directing traffic to the game and an ample sized gravel parking lot (another aesthetic nod to the good ‘ol days of baseball) that is free of charge.Bathrooms and concession stands are located in the grandstand and for the crowds on hand, plenty of legroom underneath the wooden roof.
+Chaska is a small ballpark and so is the town.
+There are signs posted directing traffic to the game and an ample-sized gravel parking lot (another aesthetic nod to the good ‘ol days of baseball) that is free of charge.
+Bathrooms and concession stands are located in the grandstand and for the crowds on hand, plenty of legroom underneath the wooden roof.

 Return on Investment 5

-Ticket prices for adults are $3, seniors $1, and children under 18 are free.The parking is free and the concession prices are all under $4.The historic ballpark is a beauty to watch a baseball game of any level and when you have a few hundred fans surrounding you on a warm, summer night, the investment is definitely worth the price of admission.
+Ticket prices for adults are $3, seniors $1, and children under 18 are free.
+The parking is free and the concession prices are all under $4.The historic ballpark is a beauty to watch a baseball game of any level and when you have a few hundred fans surrounding you on a warm, summer night, the investment is worth the price of admission.

 Extras 4